Algoma Country is big, vast, wild and pristine

-Algoma Country in Ontario’s north, has been a destination for anglers for decades.
+Algoma Country in Ontario’s north has been a destination for anglers for decades.
 Vast landscapes dotted by nearly countless bodies of water, dissected by even more rivers, creeks and streams make the entire area a sport’s persons paradise.
 Though there are many species, lodges and regions within Algoma Country to fish, there are a number of businesses that have realized the opportunity to expand their offerings to fly anglers.
-Catching fish in this region on fly is what all of our hosts at The New Fly Fisher look forward to every single year.
+Catching fish in this region on the fly is what all of our hosts at The New Fly Fisher look forward to every single year.
 But why?

 Algoma Country, and its virtually overall unpressured angling opportunities, is highly accessible for fly anglers.
 The road gateway from the south is straight up one of Ontario’s most accessible highways, highway 400 from the border in Buffalo or Niagara Falls or motorists can drive across the border at Sault Ste.
 Marie, Michigan to the Sault on the Ontario side.

 Plan your Vacation

 The best way to maximize your angling time in Algoma Country is to simply do some research on the internet as to the places you need to see, the people you need to visit and the waters you need to fish before you begin.
-A simple phone call or email to a local bait shop, guide service or outfitter will have them answering all of your questions about where, when and what to fish for… They will even suggest the best flies for you to bring to use in their area for the species you want to target.
+A simple phone call or email to a local bait shop, guide service or outfitter will have them answer all of your questions about where, when and what to fish for.
+They will even suggest the best flies for you to bring to use in their area for the species you want to target.

 Algoma Country is big.
 It’s vast.
 It’s wild and it’s pristine.
-But… It’s accessible, there is incredible fishing and is a place considered by locals and travelers alike to be one of the best places in Canada to wet a fly and whet your skills as a fly angler.
+It’s accessible, there is incredible fishing and is a place considered by locals and travellers alike to be one of the best places in Canada to wet a fly and whet your skills as a fly angler.
 Drive, fly, bike, walk or crawl to Algoma Country.
 You’ll be glad you did!

 TagsFish & Hunt Fly Fishing